choudel/choudel/README.md

 - GraphQL
 - SQL
 - ThreeJs
-- 🌱 I’m currently learning ...
+- Sqlite
+- Axum
-- Rust
+- Tauri
-- 💞️ I’m looking to collaborate on ...
-- Any algerian project "Reach Out!"
-- 📫 How to reach me ...
-- Just follow me here

 <!---
 choudel/choudel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.